Best broker for Italian investors

 Best for ETF investors

 The most popular broker among Italian retail investors and a deserving default for most people building a passive UCITS ETF portfolio.
-The free core ETF list covers major index funds — for a PAC investor making monthly contributions to VWCE or CSPX, annual trading commissions can be close to zero.
+Core Selection ETFs cost EUR 1 per trade via Tradegate — for a PAC investor making 12 monthly contributions to VWCE or CSPX, that’s EUR 12/year in trading commissions, still very low.
 Wide product range and a straightforward interface.

 Fee typeCost